Launch a Local Program

 - Bridge of Hope National can help you build a new nonprofit with affiliation through Bridge of Hope National’s IRS 501(c)(3) status.

-- A Branch Affiliate operates specifically using the Bridge of Hope model to end and prevent family homelessness as their sole program.
+- A Branch Affiliate operates using the Bridge of Hope model as their sole program.
+Their mission is to engage Christian faith communities in ending family homelessness through Neighboring relationships that demonstrate Christ’s love.

 - Branch Affiliates form a Board of Directors, hire staff, and operate under a signed covenant with Bridge of Hope National and the network.